FAQs

 - Strokestown Park, House Gardens and National Famine Museum.
 This is really two museums in one (either one worth the price of admission):

-5. How much do you spend per month to tour Europe/Africa/Southeast Asia?
+5. How much did you spend per month to tour Europe/Africa/Southeast Asia?

 I was asked this by some good friends when I met them in NYC for drinks and dinner.
 Prior to answering, I asked them to answer their own question.
 Both responded with $4000/month.
 When I almost did a spit take, they both realized how ridiculously low their estimates were (one admitted that he answered without giving the question any thought - and he's an accountant!).